-Why It is Dangerous?
+Why Is It Dangerous?

-A computer generated image of space debris around the Earth
+A computer-generated image of space debris around the Earth

 In the same year, an MMOD (Micrometeoroids and Orbital Debris) strike threw the Russian BLITS satellite out of its intended orbit and also altered its spin rate.
 It was suspected that the debris might have been of Chinese origin.